The holiday season is fast approaching us and we are all busily preparing for going away, whether that be a holiday abroad or a staycation.

 - Don’t advertise on social media that you are away

-It’s hard I get it but checking into a hotel or airport etc. just shows others you are away, we wouldn’t like to think of someone on our friends list breaking in but how secure are you settings on all your profiles?
+It’s hard I get it but checking into a hotel or airport etc. just shows others you are away and could even invalidate your insurance, we wouldn’t like to think of someone on our friends list breaking in but how secure are your settings on all your profiles?
 Can everyone see or even friends of friends?
 I always have a house and dog sitter so never actually leave my house empty but not everyone does that.

 Are there any things you do to secure your home while away which I’ve forgotten?